toby7c/deta-microservice-test/README.md

 9. Get to coding!
 Changes will be reflected in the host system and on the api accessible at http://localhost:8080

 ### Notes
-- When adding new libraries to requirements.txt you'll have to run `docker-compose down` and `docker-compose up` in the root directory again.
+- When adding new libraries to requirements.txt you'll have to run `docker-compose down` and `docker-compose up -d --build` in the root directory again.

 ## How to deploy to [Deta](https://deta.sh/)
 - To add